 Every year we run at least one highly successful and popular musical production.
-Recent shows have included 'Spamalot the Musical', 'School of Rock', 'Sister Act' and 'The Addams Family' in July 2020.
+Recent shows have included 'Spamalot the Musical', 'School of Rock' and 'Sister Act'.
 Typically these productions involve over 100 students from all year groups in the school.
 Auditions are held in the Autumn Term.
-We also run an annual music tour, ideal for more advanced musicians, with 2020 seeing us go to Croatia with the Senior Choir and Tour Band.